junxit/us-congress-bills-109/metadata.md

 - 2005-11-18 — Introduced in House
 - 2005-11-18 — Introduced in House
 - 2005-11-18 — Referred to the House Committee on Education and the Workforce.
+- 2006-03-27 — Referred to the Subcommittee on 21st Century Competitiveness.
+- 2006-07-11 — Considered under suspension of the rules. (consideration: CR H5008-5010)
+- 2006-07-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+576.
+- 2006-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-11 — Mr. Castle moved to suspend the rules and agree to the resolution, as amended.
+- 2006-07-11 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5008-5009)
+- 2006-07-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5008-5009)